MasoniteFramework/orm-docs/models.md

 # Casting

-Not all data may be in the format you need it it.
-If you find yourself casting attributes to different values, like casting active to an `int` then you can set it right on the model:
+Not all data may be in the format you need it.
+If you find yourself casting attributes to different values, like casting active to an `int` then you can set it to the right type in the model:

 ```python
 class User(Model):